Money Management: Loan Repayment

 - 10 years

-Income-Based, Income-Contingent, or Income-Sensitive: Three different payment plans that allow monthly payments to be based on your income and family size.
+Income-Based, Income-Contingent, Income-Sensitive, or PAYE: Four different payment plans that allow monthly payments to be based on your income and family size.
 This option may be attractive to those with high federal student loan debt levels and relatively low income.

 - Monthly payment amount is recalculated every 12 months

-- If after 25 years of repayment, your loans are still not paid in full, the remainder of what you owe will be forgiven.
+- If after 25 years of repayment, your loans are still not paid in full, the remainder of what you owe may be forgiven.

 Extended Repayment: Increases the length of your repayment period to decrease amount of monthly payments.

-- 12 to 30 years, depending on total federal student loan balance
+- Repayment occurs over 12 to 30 years, depending on total federal student loan balance

 - Total federal student loan debt must be more than $30,000 (may require you to consolidate federal loans through Direct Lending program if your balance is split between FFEL and DL programs)